 "We give customers a greater selection," Wessling says.

 However, Jones says his beds cost 30% to 40% less than major brands.
-His prices range from $78 for a basic twin set to $799 for a top-of-the-line king-size set.
+His prices range from $78 for a basic twin set to $799 for a top-of-the-line queen size futon mattress set.

 As for the future, Jones says when he is satisfied with operations in Pinellas County, he will venture forth into Hillsborough County, but he does not see that happening this year or next.